Tmux: Terminal Multiplexor

 Why Tmux?

-- Allow programs running on a remote server to be accessed from multiple different local computers.
+• Allow programs running on a remote server to be accessed from multiple different terminals and/or computers.

 Key Features